 Constipation is not a gender-specific problem by any means.
 However, two-thirds of the 4.5 million Americans who suffer from chronic bloating and gas are female.
 While the reason is not entirely understood, some doctors believe this is due to the difference in pelvic shape and size.
-In any case, women bear the brunt of indigestion.
+In any case, most individuals suffering from indigestion tend to be women.

 The probiotic bifidobacterium longum (B. longum) is a good choice for treating constipation due to its ability to proliferate the colon.
 Studies have also confirmed the probiotic’s ability to alleviate the effects of chronic bloating.

 The ramifications of indigestion are far-reaching.
 Aside from gas, it can also lead to hormonal disturbances.
 One of the liver’s many functions is to discard spent hormones through fecal matter.
 However, when you’re constipated, the fecal matter remains in the colon where some of the old hormones are reabsorbed back into the bloodstream.
 This makes B. lactis all the more important as a women’s probiotic.

 3. Lactobacillus Acidophilus